homemade applesauce in a glass serving cup on an apple themed tablecloth

 Add sweeteners, spices and any other flavoring

 Add in the maple syrup, ginger, nutmeg and cinnamon.
-Stir them in well while your applesauce is still on the heat.
-Let the flavors meld with the applesauce for about 3 minutes as you continue to stir.
+Stir them in well and then remove the applesauce from the heat.

 Homemade applesauce sweetened with real maple syrup and flavored with fresh ginger, cinnamon and nutmeg.